blackflux/object-scan/README.md

 When defined, this function is called after traversal as `afterFn(state = { result, haystack, context })`.

-If a value other than `undefined` is returned, that value is returned as the final result, instead of `state.result`.
+If a value other than `undefined` is returned, that value is returned as the final result instead of `state.result`.

 _Examples_:
 <details><summary> <code>['**']</code> <em>(returning count plus context)</em> </summary>